-A loose-leaf edition is a publication which is intended to be open-ended and which is kept up to date by exchanging individual pages containing supplements and corrections.
-The loose-leaf format is preferred for works whose individual sections become rapidly outdated such as collections of laws.
+A loose-leaf edition is a publication that is not designed to be finalised and is kept up to date by exchanging individual pages containing additions and corrections.
+Loose-leaf format is preferred for works whose individual sections quickly become outdated, such as legal law collections.

 Where do I find loose-leaf editions?

 In the LK Library, you will find loose-leaf editions of all subjects on the 1st floor.
 They can be identified in the Primo catalogue by the location mark "D12".

 More loose-leaf editions can be found in the branch libraries BA and MC and in the information collections.